zabealbe/HPCtools/test-hpctools-as-package/README.md

-Here are the steps to test hpctools as a installable package:
+Here are the steps to test hpctools as an installable package:

 1. Create a python virtual environment: